 While computer science offers many future career options, not all students are exposed to the skills and competencies they need to succeed.
 Less than half of K-12 schools nationwide implement meaningful computer science courses (Google & Gallup, 2016).
 When looking at the number of students enrolled in computer science courses, there is a disparity between caucasian and Asian males and minority students, (females, Black, African-American, Hispanic or Latino).
 The absence of implicit computer science instruction broadens this equity gap.

 In order to close this gap, computer science skills need to be introduced and developed at an early age.
 Using hands-on performance tasks is one way to help close this gap.
 Tasks in primary grades provide opportunities for students to build a foundation on which to build.
 As students grow, advanced skills and competencies are introduced and explored.
-The performance tasks provide authentic opportunities to the skills needed to enter into the future career paths of our students.
+The performance tasks provide authentic opportunities for the skills needed to enter into the future career paths of our students.

 Project-based performance tasks are one way to provide hands-on learning to all students, developing critical skill sets.
 Providing opportunities for students to practice critical thinking and problem-solving skills in addition to the fundamentals of computer science will ensure that students are ready for the future they envision.